Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole: Thermodynamic Geometry

 \subsection{Geometrothermodynamics}

 In this approach, the metric is constructed from a Legendre invariant thermodynamic potential and their derivatives with respect to the extensive variables.
-For geometrothermodynamic calculations, we will consider $2n+1$ dimensional thermodynamic phase space $\mathcal{T}$.
-This phase space is constructed using the cordinates $\{ \Phi , E^a, I^a \}$, where $\Phi $ is thermodynamic potential and $E^a$ and $I^a$ are extensive and intensive variables.
+For geometrothermodynamics calculations, we will consider $2n+1$ dimensional thermodynamic phase space $\mathcal{T}$.
+This phase space is constructed using the coordinates $\{ \Phi , E^a, I^a \}$, where $\Phi $ is thermodynamic potential and $E^a$ and $I^a$ are extensive and intensive variables.
 Then Gibbs one-form is introduced as $\Theta = d \Phi -\delta _{ab} I^a E^b$, satisfying $\Theta \wedge (d\Theta) \neq 0 $.
 Defining a Legendre invariant metric $G$ on $\mathcal{T}$,

 $\mathcal{T}$, $\Theta$ and $G$ constitutes a Riemann contact manifold.
 Following this we define an $n$ dimensional Riemannian submanifold $\varepsilon \subset \mathcal{T}$, which is the space of equilibrium thermodynamic states (equilibrium manifold) via a smooth map $\varphi : \varepsilon \rightarrow \mathcal{T}$.
 The Quevedo metric, which is similar to Ruppeiner and Weinhold metric, is defined on this equilibrium submanifold using the inverse map $\varphi ^* (G)$.